josephg/egwalker-paper/reg-text.typ

 == Time taken to load and merge changes

-// TODO(seph): Long sentence.
-Revise.
-The slowest operations in many collaborative editors are merging a large set of edits from a remote replica into the local replica state, and loading a document from disk so that it can be displayed and edited.
+The slowest operations in many collaborative editors are:
+- merging a large set of edits from a remote replica into the local state (e.g. reconnecting after working offline);
+- loading a document from disk into memory so that it can be displayed and edited.
 To simulate a worst-case merge, we start with an empty document and then merge an entire editing trace into it.
 In the case of #algname this means replaying the full trace.
-@chart-remote shows the time taken by each algorithm to perform this merge.
+@chart-remote shows the merge time for each implementation.
 // For the CRDT implementations, all events were preprocessed into the appropriate CRDT message format.
 The time taken to do this is not included in our measurements.

 After completing this merge, we saved the resulting local replica state to disk and measured the CPU time to load it back into memory.
 In the CRDT implementations we tested, loading a document from disk is equivalent to merging the remote events, so we do not show CRDT loading times separately in @chart-remote.
+In these algorithms, the CRDT metadata needs to be in memory for the user to be able to edit the document, or to apply any updates received from other replicas (even when there is no concurrency).
-OT and #algname can load documents hundreds of times faster by caching the final document state on disk, and reloading the document text directly.
+In contrast, OT and #algname can load documents orders of magnitude faster than CRDTs by caching the final document state on disk, and loading just this data (essentially a plain text file).
-These algorithms only need to reload historical events when merging concurrent changes or to reconstruct old document versions.
+#algname and OT only need to load the event graph when merging concurrent changes or to reconstruct old document versions.
-However, this comes at the cost of consuming additional space.
-// TODO(seph): This sentence is awkward.
-We talk about CRDTs, then OT+egwalker, then CRDTs again?
-Clean me!
-Existing CRDTs cannot defer this work as they require the CRDT state to be in memory to allow a user to make local edits.
+Document edits by the local user or applying non-concurrent remote events do not need the event graph.

 // For completeness, we also measured the time taken to process local editing events.
 However, all of the systems we tested can process events many orders of magnitude much faster than any human's typing speed.
 We have not shown this data as at that speed, the differences between systems are irrelevant.